-Occasionally due to tight adductors muscles, the pubic bone can be pulled down on one side.
+Occasionally due to tight abductor muscles, the pubic bone can be pulled down on one side.
 When a therapist assesses the pubis, this difference between the left and right pubis is palpable and quite noticeable.

-The result of the MET is often instantaneously for both the therapist who is palpating the pubis (who will notice a marked improvement in the left to right side) and the patient who will feel an immediate reduction in symptoms.
+The result of the MET is often instantaneously for both the therapist who is palpating the pubis (who will notice a marked improvement in the left to right side) and the patient in pregnancy who will feel an immediate reduction in symptoms.

 Popular Articles That You May Find Interesting

 - The Best Exercises for Trochanteric Bursitis

-- Sacroiliac Joint Pain or Posterior Pelvic Pain in Pregnant Women
+- Posterior Pelvic Pain (Sacroiliac Joint Pain) in Pregnant Women

 - Cobb Angle and Scoliosis